fhkingma/bitswap/README.md

 ```
 ##### ImageNet (32x32) (on 8 GPU's with OpenMPI + Horovod)
 ###### Prepare ImageNet (32x32)
-First download the version of ImageNet that is downsized to 32x32 pixels [here](http://image-net.org/small/download.php).
+First download the downsized version of ImageNet [here](http://image-net.org/small/download.php).
 Unpack the train and validation set directories in the directory ``model/data/imagenet/``.
 After that, run
 ```
 python create_imagenet.py
 ```